kevinfossez/kevinfossez.github.io/page_qc_pn.md

 \end{align}
 $$

 The UCC ansatz wave function looks like a parametrized Bell state.

+## Hamiltonian on two qubits

 Once the ansatz is set, one can apply the Hamiltonian derived in the article:

 $$
 \begin{equation}